DonaghOB/DonaghOB/README.md

 # Hi there!! 👋
 ## My name is Donagh Ó Briain!

-Here are some ideas to get you started:
+Here is some information on me:

 -🔭 I’m currently working on a java game
 - 🌱 I’m currently learning java.net